 The watches that are made in Switzerland are more than just another export item for the country, but a seal of approval for the quality and craftsmanship recognized worldwide.
 More than half of the luxury watches sold globally is made by watch companies in Switzerland.
-According to the Federation of the Swiss Watch Industry, in August 2017, the Swiss watch exports were worth 1.4 billion CHF, having a growth of 4.2%, compared to same month of 2016.
+Recent research has shown that the Swiss Watch Industry Reports Watch Exports rose up 1.4% in value to CHF 10.7 billion for the First Half of 2019.

 Most of the Swiss watches are exported to Hong Kong, USA, China, UK, Germany and Japan.
 The growth rate of the watch exports is due mainly to the watches priced at over 3000 cHF, while products that cost less than 200 CHF continued to decline.